Document Type : Research Paper

 Authors

-1 Department of Animal Sciences, Faculty of Agriculture, University of Tehran, Karaj, Iran
+1 Department of Animal Science, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+E-mail: ali.heydari76@ut.ac.ir

-3 Department of Animal Sciences, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+3 Department of Animal Science, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+E-mail: Mohammad.latifi@ut.ac.ir

 Abstract

-Objective: The aim of this study was evaluation and comparison of diet formulated based on apparent metabolizable energy, total amino acids and standardized ileal digestible amino acids on productive performance, carcass characteristics and economic efficiency of broiler chickens.
+Objective: The aim of this study was to compare the effect of diet formulated based on apparent metabolizable energy (AME), total amino acids (TAA) and standardized ileal digestible amino acids (SIDAA) on productive performance, carcass characteristics and economic efficiency of broiler chickens.

-Conclusion: With regard to the data obtained from this research it seems the use of prediction regression equations obtained from national researches in addition to improvement of bird performance in the whole period and increase of carcass characteristics, leads to optimal consumption of feedstuffs and increase of economic efficiency in production units and the use of them in diet formulation compared to tables and data of NIR device is recommended.
+Conclusion: Regard the data drived from this research, it seems that the combination of prediction regression equations drived from national research, along with improvement of bird performance during the whole period and the increase of carcass characteristics, would maximaize feedstuffs consumption economic efficiency in production units and the use of them in diet formulation compared to tables and data from the NIR device.

 Keywords